Employee posting a leave request on a laptop at a desk

 SAP brief.
 Once a week.

-One short note on SAP licensing moves, measurement posture, indirect access defense, and the buyer side levers we are running in client engagements.
-No noise.
+One short note on SAP renewal moves, license classification, indirect access posture, and the buyer side moves we are running in client engagements.